charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representation.md

              93 94 95 96
 ```

-We can rearrange this:
+We can rearrange this into a 96-tuple:

 ```
 (1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 61 62 63 64 65 66 67 68 69 70 71 72 73 74 75 76 77 78 79 80 81 82 83 84 85 86 87 88 89 90 91 92 93 94 95 96)
 ```

 If we apply a rotation, for example `U R`,
-we end up with a different cube:
+we will end up with a different cube:

 ```
              13 09 05 01